holepunchto/pear-docs/readme.md

 ### Hyperdrive

-The [`hyperdrive`](./building-blocks/hyperdrive.md) module is a secure, real-time distributed file system that simplifies P2P file sharing that provides an efficient way to store and access data across multiple connected devices in a decentralized manner.
+The [`hyperdrive`](./building-blocks/hyperdrive.md) module is a secure, real-time distributed file system that simplifies P2P file sharing, it provides an efficient way to store and access data across multiple connected devices in a decentralized manner.

 * Uses Hyperbee internally for storing file metadata
 * Major API simplification.
 Instead of mirroring POSIX APIs, the new API better captures the core requirements of P2P file transfer.